“I want to run a business that can help people, and by doing this, provide a living for my family.”

 Born in Wild Rose in 1965 on an October afternoon.
 United States Air Force veteran, served from 1987 to 1991.
 Awarded Airman of the quarter from the 62 CPTS for 3 consecutive quarters.
 Youngest of seven children.
 Graduated from Appleton East in 1984.
 Completed college degrees in Financial Management and Applied Technology while in the Air Force.

-We are members of Christ The Rock Community Church.
+We were members of Christ The Rock Community Church for 20 years but just recently started attending Mill City Church in Neenah.
 God and our church are the most important things in our lives.
 A portion of what we earn goes toward our church and other Christian outreach activities.
 We do not support anything that would be considered radical.
 We just believe in helping people when possible and being a good example to those around us, and hope our children will want to do so also.

 A Compassion International Sponsor